ozturkkl/framework-control/README.md

   - Executes Framework CLI (`framework_tool`) for all EC interactions
   - Power management: RyzenAdj on Windows, native kernel interfaces (AMD P-State EPP, cpufreq) on Linux
   - Applies persisted fan-control and power config at boot
-- **Frontend UI**: Svelte + Vite
+- **Frontend UI**: Svelte + TypeScript + Vite + Tailwind + DaisyUI
   - Responsive panel layout adapting to active fan mode
   - Real-time telemetry updates
 - **Packaging**: WiX MSI installer for Windows; Linux install script, AUR package, and nixpkgs / NixOS module

-## Why CLI‑only for EC?
+## Why CLI-only for EC?

 Early iterations used the Rust `framework_lib` directly.
-On Windows that required build‑time git metadata and custom driver bindings, which added fragility to packaging and dev setup.
+On Windows that required build-time git metadata and custom driver bindings, which added fragility to packaging and dev setup.
 Pivoting to the official CLI (`framework_tool`) gives a stable, tested interface with consistent elevation semantics on Windows.
 It also maps cleanly to Linux.

 ## Contributing

 This project is **not currently accepting outside contributions** and is maintained solely by the author.
-Pull requests from non-collaborators are closed automatically — please [open an issue](https://github.com/ozturkkl/framework-control/issues) instead.
+Pull requests from non-collaborators are closed automatically; please [open an issue](https://github.com/ozturkkl/framework-control/issues) instead.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## Developer Setup